 When I’m not teaching, I love to read, converse with friends, ride my bicycle, and travel.
 My brother lives in South America, and I’ve visited him in Chile, Colombia, and the mountains of Patagonia.

-I currently live in south city St. Louis, with two cats, an absurd amount of plants, and the most wonderful person I’ve ever met: my wife, Maria.
+I currently live in south city St. Louis, with a dog, three cats, an absurd amount of plants, and the most wonderful person I’ve ever met: my wife, Maria.